 - Bleeding after intercourse

-- Irregular menstrual bleeding or spotting
+- Unusual bleeding or spotting during your period

 Tests and Exams

-- Tenderness in the uterus or ovaries
+- Tenderness in your uterus, tubes, or ovaries

 Other tests include:

-- Pelvic ultrasound or CT scan to look for other causes of your symptoms, such as appendicitis or pregnancy, and to look for abscesses or pockets of infection around the tubes and ovaries
+- Pelvic ultrasound or CT scan to see what else may be causing your symptoms.
+Appendicitis or pockets of infection around your tubes and ovaries may cause similar symptoms.